 Loved being a part of The Wild Outsiders Club's first mama's mental health night.
 What an amazing group of moms doing extraordinary things!
 These incredible women come together weekly with kids in tow to explore trails and complete hikes all along the Wasatch Front.
 Their story is one I am drawn to.
 These young moms are finding a way to do what they love and sharing it with one another and the children they dearly love.

 One of the first things I always discuss with clients is the details of their support systems.
 We all need a team!
 Sometimes we need an entire army, but we always need a few solid friends in our corner.
-One of the next things I always ask clients about are their interest.
+One of the next things I always ask clients about their interests.
 What motivates them?
 When are they happiest?
 What do they enjoy doing?
 So often its hard, really hard for clients to identify who is a part of their support system and recognize things they like.
 I am so grateful Wild Outsiders Club is there.
 Providing support and friendship with one another and doing what they love all the while being so inclusive to any and everyone.

 I still remember reading a post about their fearless, beautiful leader, Ashley Leek.
 Ashley posted on Instagram about how their club got started.
-Ashley isn’t from Utah, her and her husband headed west 4 years ago.
+Ashley isn't from Utah, her and her husband headed west four years ago.
 Being drawn to the recreational Mecca Utah is they knew it would be a good home.
-Ashley was pregnant, and they were excited to start with such a fresh beginning and had so much they were looking forward to.
+Ashley was pregnant, and they were excited to start with such a fresh beginning and had so much they were looking forward too.
 Fast forward a year after getting settled and the birth of their daughter.
 Ashley realized she was lonely, isolated and longing for friends.
 She knew she needed a community of friends.
 Here is where Ashley becomes one of my heroes.
-She figured she couldn’t be the only out-doories new mom needing friends and hoping to be able to do the things she loves.
+She figured she couldn't be the only out-doories new mom needing friends and hoping to be able to do the things she loves.
 So she started her own club.
 I admire her courage, feeling lonely and isolated she took a huge step to pull herself out of a dark hole.
 Which is never easy to do.
-She identified her problem, and didn’t just wait for a way for it to be solved, she created a solution.
+She identified her problem, and didn't just wait for a way for it to be solved, she created a solution.
 Last night I was able to witness first-hand the light and friendship she has brought to so many.